Trauma-Prevent/proto-trauma-prevent/README.md

-The main template of this application is from https://pub.dev/packages/card_settings#-example-tab- Some part of the template have been commented out, variable names has been adapted from `Pony` to `TrauPrevent` to fit our purpose
+The main template of this application is from https://pub.dev/packages/card_settings#-example-tab-

+Some part of the template have been commented out, variable names has been adapted from `Pony` to `TraumaPrevent` to fit our purpose

 The purpose of this project is explained here